 Tiny Banker steals Data in two ways.
-Man in the Browser attacks use form grabs to intercepts keystrokes before they can be encrypted for HTTPS websites.
-A web inject is when the malware modifies web browsers to serve fake pages, or fake sections of pages, in response to legitimate requests from users.
-Tiny Banker gathers information on the layout, graphics and design of targeted websites and then presents a pop up designed to look like a legitimate site.
+Man in the Browser attacks uses form grabs to intercept keystrokes before they can be encrypted for HTTPS websites.
+A web inject is when the malware modifies web browsers to serve fake pages or fake sections of pages, in response to legitimate requests from users.
+Tiny Banker gathers information on the layout, graphics, and design of targeted websites and then presents a pop-up designed to look like a legitimate site.
 The popup informs the user that the intended website is under constrictions and requests they enter sensitive data to verify their identities.
 Users are asked for financial information as well as identifying information such as social security numbers.
 Mother’s maiden name, a common security challenge question, is also often requested.
 Data stolen by Tiny Banker is sent back to the C&C.

 During static analysis of the Tiny Banker source code, several interesting clues stood out.
 In the FormGrab windows executable file, the executables for each of the major windows web browsers are listed.